stopachka/pg-essays/book/gen/html_cache/032_laundrytransformed.md

 \[sh\] In Shakespeare's own time, serious writing meant theological discourses, not the bawdy plays acted over on the other side of the river among the bear gardens and whorehouses.

-The other extreme, the work that seems formidable from the moment it's created (indeed, is deliberately intended to be) is represented by Milton.
-Like the Aeneid, Paradise Lost is a rock imitating a butterfly that happened to get fossilized.
-Even Samuel Johnson seems to have balked at this, on the one hand paying Milton the compliment of an extensive biography, and on the other writing of Paradise Lost that "none who read it ever wished it longer."